Denny Laine: Electric String Band and early solo career

-In December 1966, after leaving The Moody Blues, Laine formed the Electric String Band, which featured himself on guitar and vocals, Trevor Burton (of the Move) on guitar, Viv Prince (formerly of Pretty Things) on drums, Binky McKenzie on bass guitar, and electrified strings in a format not dissimilar to what Electric Light Orchestra would later achieve.
-In June 1967, the Electric String Band shared a bill with the Jimi Hendrix Experience and Procol Harum at the Saville Theatre in London.
+In December 1966, after leaving the Moody Blues, Laine formed the Electric String Band, featuring himself on guitar and vocals, Trevor Burton (of the Move) on guitar, Viv Prince (formerly of the Pretty Things) on drums, Binky McKenzie on bass guitar, and electrified strings in a format not dissimilar to that of Electric Light Orchestra in later years.
+In June 1967 the Electric String Band shared a bill with the Jimi Hendrix Experience and Procol Harum at the Saville Theatre in London.
 However, they did not achieve national attention, and soon broke up.

-At the same time, Laine recorded two singles as a solo artist, both released on the Deram label: "Say You Don't Mind" b/w "Ask The People" (April 1967) and "Too Much in Love" b/w "Catherine's Wheel" (January 1968).
+At the same time, Laine recorded two singles as a solo artist, both released on the Deram label: "Say You Don't Mind" b/w "Ask the People" (April 1967) and "Too Much in Love" b/w "Catherine's Wheel" (January 1968).
 Both failed to chart, although "Say You Don't Mind" became a Top 20 hit in 1972, when recorded by former Zombies front-man Colin Blunstone.

 Balls and Ginger Baker's Air Force

-Laine and Burton then went on to join the band Balls, from February 1969 until their break-up in 1971, with both also taking time to play in Ginger Baker's Air Force in 1970.
-Only one single was issued by Balls, on UK Wizard Records: "Fight for My Country" b/w "Janie, Slow Down".
-The top side was re-edited and reissued on UK Wizard, and in the United States on Epic, under the name of Trevor Burton; he and Laine shared lead vocals on the B-side.
-The single was reissued again as B.L.W. as Live in the Mountains for 'Paladin', a small label distributed by Pye Records.
+Laine and Burton then went on to join the band Balls, from February 1969 until their breakup in 1971, with both also taking time to play in Ginger Baker's Air Force in 1970.
+Balls only issued one single, on UK Wizard Records: "Fight for My Country" b/w "Janie, Slow Down".
+The top side was re-edited and reissued under Trevor Burton's name, under the UK Wizard label in the UK, and by Epic Records in the United States.
+Burton and Laine shared lead vocals on the B-side.
+The single was reissued again as B.L & G. (Burton, Laine & Gibbons) as Live in the Mountains for a small label distributed by Pye Records.
 Twelve tracks were recorded for a Balls album, but it has never been released.